-|Average Size at Maturity||Quickly reaches 6 to 8 ft. tall, 5 ft. wide, in natural form.|
+|Mature Size||Quickly reaches 6 to 8 ft. tall, 5 ft. wide, in natural form.|

 |Design Ideas||Use this shrub in wild gardens and with natives that naturalize well and require little care.
 Plant where you can appreciate the pinkish fruit and allow this Euonymus to grow without shearing to exhibit its natural form.
 Integrates well with other shrubs and perennials from the woodland understory.
 Beautiful as an individual specimen or as a grove.
 Ideal for informal, natural-looking screen.|

 |Companion Plants||Weigela (Weigela); Hydrangea (Hydrangea); Coneflower (Echinacea); Daylily (Hemerocallis); Coral Bells (Heuchera)|

 |Care||Easy to grow in average, well-drained soils.
 Best with full sun in humid climates and afternoon shade in extremely hot climates.
 Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency once established.
 Fertilize in early spring.
 Prune regularly to maintain shape as a topiary.|

 We cannot currently ship this product to your zip code.

 No Retailers found within 50 miles of your zipcode

 We have been pioneers and craftsmen in the art of growing plants for nearly

 100 years.
 Since our founding in Southern California by Harry E. Rosedale, Sr.